Find Trade Colleges

 The school doesn’t accept everyone who applies - it has an acceptance rate of 45%.
 Of the accepted students, 39% are men and 59% are women.

-Roughly 83% of students at JWU Online take out loans to pay for college.
+83% of JWU Online students take out loans to afford college costs.
 The typical student loan amount is $9,500 a year.
 JWU Online has a 1.5% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 #18